saraminguez/Domain-Generalization-DR/README.md

 In this thesis, it has been suggested to apply domain adversarial training, an unsupervised, multi-source, multi-target domain generalization model that has been proven to perform robust diabetic retinopathy classification.

 ## Description
-Three different models have been used for this thesis: baseline model, joint training model and domain adversarial training model.
+Three different models have been used for this thesis: the baseline model, the joint training model, and the domain adversarial training model.

-In addition, the influence of the data augmentations in achieving a robust model for domain generalization has been analyzed.
+In addition, the influence of the data augmentations on achieving a robust model for domain generalization has been analyzed.

 An ablation study of the different techniques utilized in this thesis has been performed.

-A general overview of the proposed method can be seen in the following Figure.
+A general overview of the proposed method can be seen in the following Figure:

 ![Image](Images/Proposed_method.jpg)